Waikiki Marina Condominium

 No analysis available

-I searched for hotel-pool terms such as "hotel rental pool," "managed by hotel," or brand-specific pool programs and found none.
-The building appears to allow short-term rentals via NUC in some units, but that is not the same as a hotel rental pool program.
+I searched for hotel-pool language such as hotel rental pool, managed by hotel, or brand-specific rental program references and found none.
+The building appears to allow STRs via NUCs, but there is no evidence of a hotel pool program.

 No analysis available